-The MPhil and PhD programmes are led by Prof Jonathan Clark, Head of Research (telephone 020 8305 9345, email: j.clark@trinitylaban.ac.uk).
+The MPhil and PhD programmes are led by Prof Jonathan Clark, Head of Research and Knowledge Exchange (j.clark@trinitylaban.ac.uk).
 Prof Clark is the contact for any queries/problems relating to your academic work within the Research Degree Programme at Trinity Laban, and runs regular dedicated Office Hours for RDP students during term-time.
-He is supported by Sara Pay, Research Administrator, who is your first point of contact for all general enquiries (telephone 020 8305 4326, email s.pay@trinitylaban.ac.uk).
-The contact for RDP students for any matters relating to visa requirements is Mengzhu Hou, email M.Hou@trinitylaban.ac.uk ; on matters relating to fees and admissions issues it is Claire Jones, email c.jones@trinitylaban.ac.uk.
+He is supported by Sara Pay, Research Administrator, who is your first point of contact for all general enquiries (s.pay@trinitylaban.ac.uk).
+The contact for RDP students for any matters relating to visa requirements is Mengzhu Hou, M.Hou@trinitylaban.ac.uk; on matters relating to fees and admissions issues it is RDPAdmissions@trinitylaban.ac.uk, where you may be assisted by Alison Finch-Smith or Claire Jones.